WrestleMania XX: Aftermath

-Shortly after the Bash, Angle interfered in a Guerrero match under the guise of a masked wrestler named "El Gran Luchador", but was exposed by the former champion.
-On July 22, 2004, WWE Chairman Vince McMahon confronted Angle, who was still using crutches and the wheelchair, demanding his resignation for faking his handicap.
+Shortly after The Great American Bash, Angle interfered in a steel cage match for the WWE Championship between JBL and Guerrero on the July 15 episode of SmackDown! under the guise of a masked wrestler named "El Gran Luchador" and cost Guerrero the match, but was exposed by Guerrero.
+On the July 22 episode of SmackDown!, WWE Chairman Vince McMahon confronted Angle, who was still using crutches and the wheelchair, demanding his resignation for faking his handicap.
 When Angle would not do so, McMahon fired him and began attacking him with one of the crutches.
 McMahon saw that Angle was completely healthy as he fended off the attack and thus put him back on the active roster and ordered Angle to wrestle Guerrero at SummerSlam.
 Angle defeated Guerrero after he forced Guerrero to submit to the ankle lock.
 At Survivor Series their feud finally ended in a Four-on-Four Traditional Survivor Series Tag Team Match, with Guerrero's team (composed of Eddie Guerrero, The Big Show, Rob Van Dam, and John Cena) being victorious against Team Angle (composed of Kurt Angle, Luther Reigns, Mark Jindrak, and Carlito).

 After WrestleMania XX, Trish Stratus teamed with Christian in a losing effort against Chris Jericho in a handicap match at Backlash.
 Elsewhere in the Divas Division, Victoria retained her WWE Women's Championship against Lita at the same event.
-On the SmackDown side, Sable reverted to her heel persona and engaged in a short feud with Torrie Wilson.
+On the SmackDown! side, Sable reverted to her heel persona and engaged in a short feud with Torrie Wilson.

 Cactus Jack and Randy Orton continued their feud at Backlash, with Jack challenging Orton to a hardcore match for the Intercontinental Championship.
 Orton won after performing an RKO to slam Cactus Jack onto a barbed wire baseball bat.

 After WrestleMania, Kane and The Undertaker went their separate ways.
 Before the year was out, both men would receive shots at their respective brands' top championships.
-Kane faced Benoit at Bad Blood for the World Heavyweight Championship, while Undertaker received multiple shots at JBL for the WWE Championship, the last of which came at Armageddon in December.
+Kane faced Chris Benoit at Bad Blood for the World Heavyweight Championship, while The Undertaker received multiple shots at John "Bradshaw" Layfield for the WWE Championship, the last of which came at Armageddon in December.
 Kane spent the rest of his time in a feud with Lita and Matt Hardy, which led to the debut of Gene Snitsky and a feud with him.